tiberiuvicol/Q17-audiophile-amplifier/README.md

 A: <i>This is related to your power transformer.
 A huge capacitance must be charged to be efficient.
 For a transformer with 3A in secondary, I would say 20mF per rail is enough.</i><br>
 <br>
 <br>
-Q: Is there any sound difference between a normal bridge and your Saligny synchronous rectifiers ?<br>
+Q: Is there any sound difference between a normal bridge and Saligny synchronous rectifiers ?<br>
-A: <i>Yes, it is and sonic improvement is very important.</i>
+A: <i>Yes, Saligny rectifiers are far superior and bring important sonic improvement.</i>
 <br>
 <br>
 Q: It is Q17 quiet ?<br>